For Immediate Release: Jan 3, 2023

 Duke Energy will continue working with stakeholders and regulators to check and adjust the plan every two years, incorporating technology advancements, updated cost forecasts, and potential federal funding to ensure ongoing affordability and reliability.
 All of these investments support North Carolina’s transition to a carbon free grid while creating good-paying jobs and significant economic growth.

 The Southeastern Wind Coalition is a 501(c)3 that works to advance the land-based and offshore wind industry in the Southeast.
-We focus on supply chain growth, economic development, job growth, and wind energy development in the region with solutions that are beneficial to industry, utilities, and result in net economic benefits to citizens and ratepayers.
-For more information about the Southeastern Wind Coalition visit http://www.sewind.org.
+We focus on providing fact-based information on the economic and environmental opportunities of wind energy, and encourage solutions that result in net economic benefits to residents and ratepayers.
+For more information about the Southeastern Wind Coalition visit www.sewind.org.